webpapaya/fhs-slides/2020_fed_0_introduction.md

   let university = 'FHS'
   if (true) {
     let university = 'Hagenberg'
-    // code here CAN use university
+    // university is set to Hagenberg
   }
   console.log(university)
   // FHS will be logged 🎉🎉🎉